-If you do not use the --entry option to specify the initial entry point then:
+If you do not use the --entry option to specify the initial entry point, then:

-- If the input objects contain only one entry point set by the ENTRY directive, the linker uses that entry point as the initial entry point for the image. - The linker generates an image that does not contain an initial entry point when either: - More than one entry point has been specified by using the ENTRY directive. - No entry point has been specified by using the ENTRY directive.
+- If the input objects contain only one entry point set by the ENTRY directive, the linker uses that entry point as the initial entry point for the image. - The linker generates an image that does not contain an initial entry point when either: - More than one entry point is specified using the ENTRY directive. - No entry point is specified using the ENTRY directive.